 - Greenplum – a PostgreSQL fork for Data Warehousing

 Greenplum – a massively parallel processing (MPP) database system might just be the oldest active Postgres fork alive.
-It started based on version 8.2 and was developed behind closed doors for a long time, but being Open Source for a couple of years it’s now making up the lost time and trying to modernize itself to include features from latest Postgres versions.
-The architecture though seems quite a bit more complex as for the above-mentioned alternatives and needs thorough studying.
+It started based on version 8.2 and was developed behind closed doors for a long time but being Open Source for a couple of years it’s now making up the lost time and trying to modernize itself to include features from latest Postgres versions.
+The architecture seems quite a bit more complex as for the above-mentioned alternatives and needs thorough studying though.
 You’d also be giving up on some more advanced/recent SQL features but I can imagine the architecture decisions are made with certain performance aspects in mind so it might be a worthwhile trade-off and also behind the product stands a huge (publicly noted) consulting company named Pivotal, so again a serious alternative.

-To conclude – don’t be afraid that your can’t scale up with Postgres!
+To conclude – don’t be afraid that you can’t scale up with Postgres!
 There are quite some options (I’m pretty sure I forgot some products also) for every taste and also professional support is available.

-One more remark though to the Postgres community – I think that making the “scaling” topic a bit more discoverable for newcomers would do a lot of good for general Postgres adoption and adding a few words to the official documentation might even be appropriate – currently there’s a bit on HA and replication here, but the word “scaling” is not even mentioned in this context.
+One more remark to the Postgres community though – I think that making the “scaling” topic a bit more discoverable for newcomers would do a lot of good for general Postgres adoption and adding a few words to the official documentation might even be appropriate – currently there’s a bit on HA and replication here, but the word “scaling” is not even mentioned in this context.